 Obama and Africa: Are we asking the right questions?

-We all would love Africa to get pass being the continent that everyone is looking to help all the time.
-Some have even talked of an Africa fatigue in some circles; that is, too much dependence on foreign help, assistance and aid.
+We all would love Africa to get past being the continent that everyone is looking to help all the time.
+Some have even talked of an Africa fatigue in some circles; that is, too much dependence on foreign help, assistance, and aid.
 Whether this is helping the continent or not is a question of debate.

 Now the real question is about what has already been done for the continent.
 I don’t think we can talk about what African can expect without talking about what it already has received from the USA.
 It may not be too much but nothing is too little to move the continent forward in new ways.